Rewards & Points

 Priority Pass is the world's largest independent lounge network with 1,500+ lounges in 148 countries.
 Premium Indian cards (HDFC Infinia, Regalia, Axis Magnus, SBI Elite) include complimentary Priority Pass membership.
 Priority Pass works at international lounges in Delhi, Mumbai, Bangalore, Hyderabad, and at airports worldwide.
 The card typically comes separately (physical card mailed to you) or as a digital membership in the Priority Pass app.
 Guest access policies vary by card — some allow 1 guest free, others charge ₹1,500-2,000 per guest.

-DreamFolks — The Domestic Player
+DreamFolks — Exited Domestic Lounges in 2025

 Bank Lounge Programs